rrDumpTruck/Obsidian.Vault/DoA.md

 Was I good at football?

+I REEALY WANT TO KNOW WHEN DAN(WV) EXPERIENCED WHAT FEELS LIKE TO LIMIT HUMANITY

 I will have to come back to this later, it's more that I thought I remembered, and needs to be written down somewhere before I forget it or change my memories of it.